fort-nix/nix-bitcoin/docs/services.md

    - Select `Scan lndconnect config` (at the bottom) and scan the QR code
    - For clightning: Set `Node interface` to `c-lightning-REST`
    - Click `Save node config`
-   - Start sending sats privately
+   - Start sending and stacking sats privately

 ### Additional lndconnect features
 Create plain text URLs or QR code images: